DominicLuidold/SS20-WebApplicationEngineering/Exercise-1_SimpleWebBrowser/README.md

 ## License
 This piece of code is distributed under the terms of the MIT License.
-For detailed information, please refer to [LICENSE](../LICENSE) in this folder.
+For detailed information, please refer to [LICENSE](../LICENSE) in this repository.